 As part of Vermilion’s Asset Integrity Management System, we actively strive to reduce environmental releases, or spills.
 We report on all spills (all liquid types including fresh water, produced water, emulsion, hydrocarbons) by both number of incidents and volume through our Performance Metrics.
 Our spills are generally contained within the infrastructure designed to prevent any releases or spills from reaching the environment.
 Our goal is to recover as close to 100% of the released volumes as possible within the shortest time frame as possible.

 An example of our focus is the program our Canada Business Unit undertook in 2017, when it reduced spills from 164 m3 in 2016 to 14 m3 in 2017.
 This contributed significantly to the lowest spill volume since we began recording in 2004 (when Vermilion was less than one-third its current size), and is the result of activities that include assessments of infrastructure, process review and training for staff and contractors.
-In 2018 and 2019, as a result of the higher spill profile of the assets acquired from Spartan in southeast Saskatchewan, our spill metrics in the Canada Business Unit have increased.
-We are currently undertaking a program of assessment, prioritization and mitigation to once again reduce the numbers and volume of spills.
+Since then, as a result of the higher spill profile of the assets acquired from Spartan in southeast Saskatchewan, our spill metrics in the Canada Business Unit have increased.
+We are currently undertaking a program of assessment, prioritization and mitigation to once again reduce the numbers and volume of spills, and have set an internal spill reduction target.
 In the meantime, our legacy base operation continues to reduce release volumes.

 We are committed to ensuring the long-term environmental stewardship of the land on which we operate.
 This includes complying with regulatory requirements associated with the temporary or permanent closure of those operations – known in the oil and gas industry as the Asset Retirement Obligation (ARO), and also by the terms abandonment (when it is permanently sealed and taken out of service) and reclamation (returning the land around the well to how it looked and was used before development).